For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 Financial aid doesn't have to be difficult.
 At the Office of Financial Aid, we're here to make the application process easy for you so that you can get the financial aid that you require, and the education that you need to achieve your career goals.

 Check if you could be eligible for a CARES Act Emergency Grant for expenses related to disruptions caused by the pandemic.

 You Might be Eligible for More Financial Aid than You Think

 Complete the Free Application for Federal Student Aid (FAFSA) to determine the amount of money you are eligible to receive.
-You can file beginning October 1.
 You have to complete the FAFSA each academic year.

 Get Help Completing the FAFSA